AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 - Sections are organized into categories (Personality, Dashboard Items, Prompt Instructions)
 - This enables more flexible manipulation and customization of the prompt
 - The categorized structure improves maintainability and organization
+- A comprehensive editor UI allows users to customize the prompt:
+  - Personality sections can have their content edited
+  - Dashboard Items can have both title and content edited
+  - Changes are saved directly to Chrome storage
+  - A Reset to Default button restores the original prompt

 ### Expandable UI Sections
 - Analysis results are organized into collapsible sections